Language Learning with Live Translation

 April 2026

 Live Translate Live was built for face-to-face conversations between two people who do not share a language.
 That is still what it is best at.
 But over the last few months, readers have written in about a use we did not design for: using the app to practice a language they half-remember, or to reawaken one that has been sitting quietly in the back of their mind for years.
-It works well enough that it seems worth writing down how and why.
+It works well enough that it seems worth writing down how and why — and being honest about where it stops being useful.

 Reawakening a Language You Already Have

 A lot of people have a second language they do not quite own.
 A grandmother who spoke Polish at the dinner table.
 Two years of high school Spanish, never used since.
 A childhood spent overhearing Tagalog between aunts and uncles.
-The words are in there — they just have not been spoken out loud in a long time.
+A semester abroad in Seoul, a honeymoon in Lisbon, a college minor in German.
+The words are in there — they just have not been spoken out loud in a long time, and the muscle to reach for them in real time has gone soft.

 The common thread in what readers have told us: seeing your own speech transcribed as you speak it brings words back.
 You attempt a sentence, the transcript appears, you see what you actually said versus what you meant, and the correction happens quietly on its own.
 The translation on the other side confirms whether the sentence landed.
 No lesson, no quiz — just a conversation that happens to give you feedback.